LCHeffernan/blackjack-gui/README.md

 ## Description.

 This is the GUI for the Javascript blackjack app I created (the original can be found [here](https://github.com/LCHeffernan/blackjack-oop)).
 It was bootstrapped with [create React App](https://github.com/facebook/create-react-app) and tested using React Testing Library (RTL), the tests can be found in the tests folder.
+The app was design to be used on a mobile but has some simple responsiveness for use on other screen sizes.

 <img src="/images/Screenshot-opening-hands.png" width="193" height="417" alt="Screenshot of opening hand" title="Opening hand"/><img src="/images/Screenshot-player-loses.png" width="193" height="417" alt="Screenshot of player losing" title="Losing hand"/><img src="/images/Screenshot-player-bust.png" width="193" height="417" alt="Screenshot of player bust" title="Bust hand"/><img src="/images/Screenshot-blackjack.png" width="193" height="417" alt="Screenshot of player with blackjack" title="Blackjack hand"/>